99bjacko/milestone-project-3/README.md

 - [Lighthouse report for edit post page - desktop](./static/images/documentation/lighthouse_testing_edit_post_desktop.pdf)
 - [Lighthouse report for edit post page - mobile](./static/images/documentation/lighthouse_testing_edit_post_mobile.pdf)

+## Known Bugs

+- Datepicker value on edit post page not being inserted on posts that were already in the database created through the MongoDB website.

 ## Deployment

+The site was deployed using GitHub and is hosted on [Heroku](https://concert-connect-802cf2f5a70f.herokuapp.com/).

 ### Forking the GitHub Repository

+Forking the GitHub repository allows a copy of the original repository to be made without affecting the original repository.
+This can be achieved by following these steps:

+1. Log in to GitHub
+2. Navigate to the GitHub repository for this project, milestone-project-2
+3. Click the Fork button in the top right corner

 ### Making a Local Clone

+1. Log in to GitHub
+2. Navigate to the GitHub repository for this project, milestone-project-2
+3. To clone the repository using HTTPS, copy the link under "Clone with HTTPS"
+4. Open a GitBash terminal and navigate to the location you want to use for the cloned directory
+5. Use the git clone command with the URL copied in Step 3

 ## Credits